Patchyst/Patchyst.github.io/_posts/2020-11-1-selenium.md

  target_element.click()
  web_driver.close()
  ```
- In my case, my element was a link, so the webpage immediately redirected to the page.
+ In my case, the element was a link, so the webpage immediately redirected to the page.